CSGarcia1191/csg0123/Rent-A-Tool/README.md

 If you'd like to use this application, you will need to run the Main.class file (located in the rentatool.app package) as a Java Application.

 The Rent-A-Tool application will first print out all the tools available for rental for your reference.
-Then, you will be greeted with message welcoming you as a Rent-A-Tool associate.
+Then, you will be greeted with a message welcoming you as a Rent-A-Tool associate.

 ### Prompts

 The Rent-A-Tool application will prompt you with the following:

-1. Would you like to return a tool?
+1. "Would you like to return a tool?"
     **Note:** *Valid responses include: Yes, yes, Y, y, No, no, N, n*

    If **yes**: